-Not started In progress Complete Establish procedures to account for employees and to disseminate information.
-Review human-resource-related issues, including skills inventories, leaves of absences, and potential payments to injured, homeless, or evacuated staff.
-Evaluate claims preparation and management issues Ensure that all claims team members are identified in advance and are prepared to respond.
-This includes your advocates, accounting, and engineering experts, as well as designated insurer representatives and experts.
-Meet with insurers to set claims management protocols, and confirm who will represent insurers and your organization in the adjustment of claims.
-Be prepared to meet with all parties to establish claims and communications guidelines immediately after an event.
+Task Not started In progress Complete Understand any restrictions on timing and location of rebuilding.
+Understand how code requirements are addressed in the policy.
+Be aware of and ready to meet all time-sensitive provisions in your policy, including requirements on filing proof of loss and suit.
+Identify any gaps not covered by traditional insurance and understand existing options such as parametric insurance.
+Evaluate claims preparation and management Ensure that all claims team members are identified in advance.
+This includes advocates, accounting, and engineering experts, as well as designated insurer representatives and experts.
+Meet with insurers to set claims management protocols and confirm who will represent insurers and your organization in the adjustment of claims.
 Review and update procedures and responsibilities for gathering and processing claims information.
 This should include identifying outside resources needed for claims preparation and recovery.
-Determine if all asset values are up-to-date to reflect current values for potential claims involving property damage, business interruption, and other coverage areas.
-Secure and duplicate vital financial records - paper-based and digital - at a water-and wind-protected site.
+Determine if all asset values are up to date to reflect current values for potential claims involving property damage, business interruption, and other coverage areas.
+Secure and duplicate vital financial records - paper-based and digital - at a protected site.
 Maintain detailed tracking of all documentation requests - what was requested, who requested it, who is responsible to respond, and when and to whom the information was sent.
+Physical earthquake protection planning Evaluate property loss control and property security Meet current local building regulations.
+Where possible, utilize the latest earthquake-proof building techniques.
+Identify locations - your own, your customers', and your suppliers' - that might be exposed.
+Review plans or policies for mitigating property damage before an earthquake and for recovery when it is over.
+Evaluate buildings' and critical equipment's exposures.
+Verify that battery-operated equipment and other supplies needed to maintain property integrity and security during a power outage are available and operational.
+Identify security resources - fencing, barriers, additional workforce - that may be needed.
+Identify and update phone lists of roofing, electrical, restoration, and other contractors.
+Human element earthquake planning Evaluate business continuity, emergency response, and crisis management plans Review and update business continuity plans based on potential impacts.
+Verify suppliers' business continuity plans.
+Evaluate possible impacts on employees, customers, and vendors.
+Monitor local, county, state, and federal response agency announcements.
+Contact local government agencies and emergency services to establish tiered and coordinated response procedures.